 featured outstanding plenary speakers, posters on innovations in GE, and

 interactive sessions to explore directions for the future.

-- Watch the video premiere of "Innovations in GE: Preparing Students for the Future," and provide your recommendations for the final cut here.
+- Watch the video premiere of "Innovations in GE: Preparing Students for the Future,"

 - Review the conference program including agenda and posters.